Multiuser Random Coding Techniques for Mismatched Decoding: Introduction

 \subsection{Notation}

-We use bold symbols for vectors (e.g. $\xv$), and denote the corresponding $i$-th entry using a subscript (e.g. $x_{i}$).
-All logarithms have base $e$, and all rates are in units of nats except in the examples, where bits are used.
+We use bold symbols for vectors (e.g.~$\xv_1$, $\yv$), and denote the corresponding $i$-th entry using a non-bold symbol with a subscript (e.g.~$x_{1,i}$, $y_i$).
+All logarithms have base $e$.
+Moreover, all rates are in units of nats except in the examples, where bits are used.
 We define $[c]^{+}=\max\{0,c\}$, and denote the indicator function by $\openone\{\cdot\}$.